eliatra/opensearch-k8s-operator/CONTRIBUTING.md

 - Your cluster spec YAML (if possible reduced to a minimal testcase) to allow others to reproduce your problem
 - Any relevant kubectl outputs
 - Operator logs if they have relevant information
-- Opensearch and dashboards logs if they relevant information
+- OpenSearch and dashboards logs if they relevant information

 ### Contributing Code